AnthonySM04/WEBDEV-MUSIKA/README.md

    npm install express ws

 ### Running the application
-1. Download all of the files from the repository
+1. Download and extract all of the ZIP files from the repository
 2. Go to the terminal of the server and type:
    ```bash
    node server.js